BZ110/BZ110/README.md

 ### 👨‍💻 Languages | Langues | Lughaat

-- Programming Languages: PY, JS, TS, HTML, CSS, C#, and JAVA.
+- Programming Languages: PY, JS, TS, HTML, CSS, C#, and Java.
+(Although I have prior experience with other languages like Lua, and R, I don't apply them that much)
-- Frameworks and Libraries: Still exploring those, I'm trying out svelte. 😛
 - Tools: Copilot, Visual Studio Code, GitHub, and just countless more I forgot to list.

+### What Am I Best At? | Qu'est-ce Que Je Fais Bien? | Bi Ay Shi Ana Shater?

+- As of right now, I mainly focus on the new trends, such as **AI Development**, and so on.
+I'm quite interested in models and training them.
+Models such Qwen, and finetuning them to my needs just always feels right to do.
+- I also work with multiple applications and try to merge their functionality for the end-user.
+Creating relational databases and caches to ensure that data is stored properly for this setup is also nice.
+- I also like modding video games!
+I've been doing it for a while, and it's a fun thing to do.
+- One last thing is diving into more complex stuff, like the Windows Operating System.
+How does it save a file?
+What services are responsible for this, or that?
+How can I read things like the $MFT and $J and use them for cybersecurity?
+Though I won't specialize in this, This is done in my free time.

 ### 🎮 Hobbies | Loisirs | Hiwayaat

-When I'm not coding, you'll find me indulging these:
+When I'm not coding, you'll find me indulging in these:

 - **Hobbies**: Playing Overwatch, Reading Books, Scrolling on Instagram
 - **Fun fact**: Otters sometimes hold other otters' pups hostage to force their parents to give up food.